 - Check whether it asks to type and retype the new password.

 - Check whether the user enters the new password and retype/confirm the password.
 Both should match until the new password should not be set.

 - Check if the error message is displaying when both passwords are not matched.

 - Check whether the success message shows when the user saves the password successfully.

 - Check whether, once the password is set, the account should ask the user to move to his account or exit.

 - Verify Once the user has updated the password, the user should log out from all browsers and devices.
 (As per the requirements)

 - Check whether the user login with the new password is working.

-For more information, we have added one Test Case document, which will help you.
+For more information, we added one Test Case document to help you.
 Just click on the link, and you can get the document.
-If you still want to contribute something to the testing community regarding Forget password test cases, test scenarios, or any programs, you can share it with us at firstname.lastname@example.org.
+If you still want to contribute something to the testing community regarding Forget password test cases, test scenarios, or any programs, you can share it with us at email@example.com.